Information for further education institutions about Ofsted inspections and grades.

 A provider judged good at their most recent inspection will have a short inspection.
 If their performance remains good they will have a short inspection roughly every 3 years.
 The short inspection will convert to a full inspection if inspectors think it’s appropriate, such as if the provider’s performance has declined.

 A provider judged to require improvement will normally have a full re-inspection within 1 to 2 years.
 Ofsted will make ‘support and challenge’ visits to help with improvements before the full re-inspection.

 Ofsted will monitor providers judged as inadequate and re-inspect them within 15 months of publication of their last full inspection report.

-The first monitoring inspection will usually take place within 3 weeks of the publication date of its most recent full inspection report.
+The first monitoring inspection will usually take place soon after the publication date of its most recent full inspection report.
 Further visits may take place after the first monitoring visit and before the re-inspection.